 AO1: Demonstrate, organise and communicate knowledge and understanding to analyse and evaluate the key features related to the periods studied, making substantiated judgements and exploring concepts, as relevant, of cause, consequence, change, continuity, similarity, difference and significance.
-Generic mark scheme for Section A, Questions 1 and 2: Essay [30] Level 5 There is a mostly consistent focus on the question.
-Generally accurate and detailed knowledge and understanding is demonstrated 25-30 marks through most of the answer and is evaluated and analysed in order to reach substantiated judgements, but these are not consistently well-developed.
+Generic mark scheme for Section A, Questions 1 and 2: Essay [30] Level 5 25-30 marks There is a mostly consistent focus on the question.
+Generally accurate and detailed knowledge and understanding is demonstrated through most of the answer and is evaluated and analysed in order to reach substantiated judgements, but these are not consistently well-developed.
 There is a well-developed line of reasoning which is clear and logically structured.
 The information presented is relevant and in the most part substantiated.
-Level 4 19-24 The question is generally addressed.
-Generally accurate and sometimes detailed knowledge and understanding is demonstrated through most of the answer with evaluation and some analysis, and this is used appropriately to support the judgements that are marks made.
+Level 4 19-24 marks The question is generally addressed.
+Generally accurate and sometimes detailed knowledge and understanding is demonstrated through most of the answer with evaluation and some analysis, and this is used appropriately to support the judgements that are made.
 There is a line of reasoning presented with some structure.
 The information presented is in the most-part relevant and supported by some evidence.
 Level 3 13-18 marks The question is partially addressed.
 There is demonstration of some relevant knowledge and understanding, which is evaluated and analysed in parts of the answer, but in places knowledge is imparted rather than being used.
 The analysis is appropriately linked to the judgements made, though the way in which it supports the judgements may not always be made explicit.
 The information has some relevance and is presented with limited structure.
 The information is supported by limited evidence.
-Level 2 7-12 The mornation has some relevance and is presented with innited structure.
-The mornation is supported by innited evidence.
-The focus is more on the topic than the specific demands of the question.
-Knowledge and understanding is limited and not well used, with only limited evaluation and analysis, which is only sometimes linked appropriately to the judgements made. marks The information has some relevance, but is communicated in an unstructured way.
+Level 2 7-12 marks The focus is more on the topic than the specific demands of the question.
+Knowledge and understanding is limited and not well used, with only limited evaluation and analysis, which is only sometimes linked appropriately to the judgements made.
+The information has some relevance, but is communicated in an unstructured way.
 The information is supported by limited evidence and the relationship to the evidence may not be clear.
 Level 1 The answer relates to the topic but not the specific question.
-The answer contains only very limited relevant knowledge which is 1-6 marks evaluated and analysed in a very limited way.
-Judgements are unsupported and are not linked to analysis.
-Relevant knowledge is limited, generalised and poorly used; attempts at argument are no more than assertion.
+The answer contains only very limited relevant knowledge which is 1-6 evaluated and analysed in a very limited way.
+Judgements are unsupported and are not linked to analysis. marks Relevant knowledge is limited, generalised and poorly used; attempts at argument are no more than assertion.
 Information presented is basic and may be ambiguous or unstructured.
 The information is supported by limited evidence.
 0 marks No evidence of understanding and no demonstration of any relevant knowledge.